awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_HWEMUL.md

 	![](./images/filter2d_lab/SDxProjectCreateTemplates.PNG)

-1. Most of the configured information will be displayed in the **SDX Project Settings** window which is prominently displayed in the center of the GUI.
+1. Most of the configured information will be displayed in the **Application Project Settings** window which is prominently displayed in the center of the GUI.
 It indicates the project name (**Filter2D**), the selected platform (**AWS-VU9-F1**).

 	![](./images/filter2d_lab/SDxProjectDefault.PNG)

 You have now successfully created a new SDAccel project called **Filter2D** for the AWS F1 platform.
-This is prominently displayed in the SDx Project Settings window in the center of the GUI.
+This is prominently displayed in the **Application Project Settings** window in the center of the GUI.

 1. Familiarize yourself with the different sections of the GUI layout:
     * The **main menu** bar is located on the top.
 This menu bar allows direct access to all general project setup and GUI window management tasks.
 As most tasks are performed through the different setup windows, the main menu is mostly used to recover from accidently closed windows or to access the tool help.
     * Directly below the main menu bar is the **SDAccel toolbar**.
 This provides access to the most common tasks in a project.
 From left to right, these are: File Management functions (new, save, save all), Configuration Management, Build, Build All, Start Debug, and Run.
 Most buttons have a default behavior as well as pulldowns.
     * The **Project Explorer** window occupies the top left hand side of the GUI.
 This window is used to manage and navigate through project files.
 In the expanded **src** folder you should be able to see the source files of the project.
-    * In the middle is the **SDx Project Settings** window.
+    * In the middle is the **Application Project Settings** window.
 This window is intended for project management and presents the key aspects of an SDx Project.
     * The **Outline** viewer on the right hand side provides a high-level, or outline view, of the contents of a selected file.
 The content of the outline varies depending on the file currently selected in the main window.
     * In the bottom left section is the **Reports Assistant window**.
 This allows easy access to all reports generated by SDAccel.
     * The remaining windows along the bottom of the main window accommodate the various consoles and terminals which contain output information relating to individual SDAccel executables.
 Typical output examples are compilation errors or the tool output when running.